goerz-forks/black.vim/README.md

 Taken from the main *Black* repository, with these small tweaks:

-* lazy loading
-* no mappings are provided (write your own!)
+* lazy loading, for much reduced impact on Vim startup time
-* it's not embedded in the *Black* repository, so installing it will download only what you need
+* not embedded in the *Black* repository, so installing it will download only what you need

 ## Commands